Whoaa512/starred/README.md

 - [dabeng/OrgChart](https://github.com/dabeng/OrgChart) - It's a simple and direct organization chart plugin.
 Anytime you want a tree-like chart, you can turn to OrgChart.
 - [tidalcycles/strudel](https://github.com/tidalcycles/strudel) - Experimental port of tidalcycles to Javascript
 - [konstaui/konsta](https://github.com/konstaui/konsta) - Mobile UI components made with Tailwind CSS
-- [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing.
+- [waylaidwanderer/node-chatgpt-api](https://github.com/waylaidwanderer/node-chatgpt-api) - A client implementation for ChatGPT and Bing AI.
 Available as a Node.js module, REST API server, and CLI app.
 - [GoogleChrome/web-vitals](https://github.com/GoogleChrome/web-vitals) - Essential metrics for a healthy site.
 - [mozilla/webextension-polyfill](https://github.com/mozilla/webextension-polyfill) - A lightweight polyfill library for Promise-based WebExtension APIs in Chrome
 - [connorjclark/web-features-evergreen](https://github.com/connorjclark/web-features-evergreen) - Determines when new web platform features are supported by all major browsers